Instructor Guidelines 2020/21

 7.8 Contact Information

-Please make sure your phone number and email address is up-to-date.
-If you need to make an update, email the TEO Administration Manager.
+Please make sure your phone number and email address are up-to-date.
+If you need to make an update, email the TEO administrative manager.

 8.1 Emergencies, Safety and Security